 Sofia Alexeevna, ruler of Russia

-Sofia Alexeevna (1657-1704) ruled Russia from 1682 to 1689.
-She allied herself with a singularly capable courtier and politician, Prince Vasily Galitzine, to install herself as a regent during the minority of her brothers, Peter the Great and Ivan V. She was one of the most extraordinary women in Russian history.
+Sofia Alexeevna (1657-1704) was a princess, one of the six daughters among the sixteen children of Tsar Alexei Mikhailovich and Maria Ilinichna Miloslavskaya.
+From 1682 to 1689 she was a regent during the minority of her brothers, Peter the Great and Ivan V. You know, she was one of the most extraordinary women in Russian history.
 Sofia not only had different talents, but also strong and determined character, sharp mind.

 She was very strong, educated and wise woman for her time and she dreamed to be a Tsarina.
 During her ruling in the country, there were some army reformations applied, more European habits were brought to the Russian people, some people started dressing by the European fashion.